Feeding a baby bear was one of the most unforgettable moments of our Michigan Upper Peninsula road trip.

 A Family Guide to Toronto: Where to Eat, Stay & Explore

 Toronto is a vibrant, family-friendly city filled with unforgettable attractions, one of the best food scenes in North America, and an amazing sports culture.
-From hockey and baseball games to castles, aquariums, island bike rides, and Broadway shows, there’s something exciting for every age.
+From hockey and baseball games to castles, aquariums, island bike rides, and Broadway-style shows, there’s something exciting for every age.

 We explored the city’s top sights, stayed in the heart of downtown, and tasted our way through incredible restaurants, markets, and sweet shops.
 This guide covers the best places to stay, must-see attractions, the sports scene, and the foodie spots you won’t want to miss.

-Taking in Toronto from above was the perfect way to start this city adventure
+Taking in Toronto from above was the perfect way to start this city adventure.

-For our Toronto trip, we stayed at the Residence Inn by Marriott Downtown | Entertainment District.
+For our Toronto trip, we stayed at the Residence Inn by Marriott Toronto Downtown / Entertainment District.
 The location was perfect for walking to major attractions like the CN Tower and Ripley’s Aquarium, and the hotel made it easy to plan our days without long commutes.

-However, staying downtown was worth the extra cost because we saved time, avoided commuting, and could explore more with less planning.
+We considered staying in Mississauga, a suburb outside the city, to save money.
+Hotels there are often newer and more affordable.
+However, staying downtown was worth the extra cost for our family because we saved time, avoided commuting, and could explore more with less planning.

 Feature